oasis-tcs/odata-specs/odata-csdl/7 Structural Property.md

 ## ##subsec Type Facets

-Facets modify or constrain the acceptable values of a property.
+Facets modify or constrain the acceptable values of a type.

-For single-valued properties the facets apply to the value of the property.
-For collection-valued properties the facets apply to the items in the collection.
+For single-valued model elements the facets apply to the value of the model element.
+For collection-valued model elements the facets apply to the items in the collection.

 ### ##subsubsec Nullable